JetBrains/jpa-buddy-documentation/spring-data/spring-data.md

 ### Example

 <div class="note">All that we will consider in the example below can be generated as @Query and as a derived query method.
-The only difference is that for the derived query method, you can't specify its name because it will be generated automatically according to <a href="https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#jpa.query-methods.query-creation">Naming Conventions for Query</a>.
+The only difference is that for the derived query method, you can't specify its name because it will be generated automatically according to <a href="https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#jpa.query-methods.query-creation" target="_blank">Naming Conventions for Query</a>.
 </div>

 Let's look at an example of creating a Find Collection Query.